๐๐๐๐ ๐๐จ๐ฅ๐ฅ๐๐ ๐ ๐๐ฎ๐๐ซ๐ญ๐๐ซ๐๐๐๐ค๐ฌ

 Jalen Milroe might be the best rushing-quarterback prospect since Lamar Jackson came out in 2018.
 Both a home-run hitter and a powerful runner, Milroe looks like a running back when he steps out of the pocket.
 Not only is he supremely gifted as a runner athletically, but he also shows incredible vision, navigating defenders and picking his way downfield.
 He pairs this with a very strong arm, showing no problem airing it out at Alabama to the deep quarters of the field.
 He is by far the most athletic quarterback in this draft, as he'd be an NFL-caliber athlete at running back or any other skill position as well.
 Although he has all these athletic traits, he has a litany of things holding him back as a passer.
 His footwork is among the rawest from a prospect I've seen, and. inexplicably, he neglects to use his athletic traits to escape pressure.
 Although he has impressive rushing stats, most of these are from designed run plays, not Milroe creating out of pressure.
 He takes a lot of drive-killing sacks that look easy to escape for an athlete of his caliber.
 Additionally, although he shows a beautiful deep ball on go routes, Milroe struggles with anticipating throwing windows.
 He'll hold the ball for a second extra, waiting for his man to get open before throwing the ball rather than throwing his man open.
 Even with his cannon of an arm, he's sometimes timid, opting for check-downs instead of potential chunk plays.
 Whoever drafts Milroe is drafting a blank slate, an immensely talented but immensely raw quarterback.
 If someone told me Milroe became the best quarterback from the class 7 years from now, it would shock me no more than being told he's out of the league 7 years from now.
 Hopefully, he goes to a situation such as Seattle, where he can sit behind a veteran quarterback and develop.
 Because of all the questions surrounding Milroe, he falls to this second tier.
 Player Comparison: Justin Fields/More Raw Jalen Hurts with a stronger arm

-QB4 - Carson Beck
+QB6 - Carson Beck

 Once heralded as the zenith of this QB class, Beck has toppled down draft boards after a less-than-ideal season.
 Most of this can be chalked up to losing his top 2 targets, Brock Bowers and Ladd McConkey but he has also shown some alarming flaws that didn't show last year.
 Beck is far more traditional than anyone above him on this list, preferring to operate in the pocket but offers some mobility.
 He has the weakest arm of anyone on this list thus far, and it shows.
 He is notably hesitant to take deep shots, perhaps a product of his lack of trust in his arm.
 He is great inside the pocket, maneuvering the pocket and making rushers miss along with a good understanding of when to throw the ball away.
 In the NFL, he is the definition of a system quarterback, surround him with adequate protection, weapons, and coaching, and he can put up big numbers and take a team to the playoffs.
 However, if you ask him to carry your team the results would be disastrous.
 Player Comparison: Bo Nix/Right-handed Tua Tagovoiloa

-QB5 - Quinn Ewers PROJECT
+QB7 - Quinn Ewers PROJECT

 The big-armed Ohio State transfer and Texas alum, Ewers has never lacked physical traits.
 Second to Milroe, no one in this class has Ewers' blend of arm talent, size, and strength.
 Ewers's arm would be massive even by NFL player standards, rivaling the top QBs in the league.
 His game vs Alabama as a sophomore was especially impressive and remains his best to date.
 He put forth incredible tape that game, showing the anticipation and decision-making that we haven't seen all that often since that moment.
 He struggles to read the full field, especially against elite defenses.
 His game against Georgia this year was a glimpse into just how behind he is at processing defenses.
 He repeatedly blessed Georgia with a favorable field position.
-Very prone to locking onto his first read, most of his turnovers come from throwing to covered wide receivers because he thinks he has an advantage pre-snap.
+Because he is very prone to locking onto his first read, most of his turnovers come from throwing to covered wide receivers that he thinks he has an advantage pre-snap.
 He flashes of being a plus athlete who can pick up yards from scrambles, but he refuses to use his athleticism.
 His accuracy leaves a lot to be desired, especially on deep throws.
 He tends to leave them with a very high arc which NFL defenders will surely be able to make a play on.
 Similar to Milroe, Ewers' draft situation will make or break his NFL career.
 If forced to start immediately, the results will not be pretty.
-However, if he can sit behind a veteran, such as Mathew Stafford in LA, it is quite possible he blossoms into a star.
+However, if he can sit behind a veteran, such as Mathew Stafford in LA, he may blossom into a star.
 Player Comparison: Bigger Baker Mayfield/Less mobile Josh Allen

 To Be Continued.